eodell6502/experior/README.md

 ## Status

 Experior is currently in beta as of 3/13/2019.
-In a week or so, when I'm done testing it to my satisfaction, it will
+In a week or so, when I'm done testing it to my satisfaction, it will be bumped up to 1.0.0 and published to the NPMjs repository.